terchris/docuwrite-base/README.md

 # Specific version
 docker pull ghcr.io/terchris/docuwrite-base:0.1.0
 ```

+The container will automatically use the correct version for your system's architecture (AMD64 or ARM64).

 After you have pulled the container we give it a tag so that it is easier to use.